 3. "What could possibly go wrong?"

 While collecting classic computer games is a pastime with many interesting and instructive aspects, it can also become a dangerous hobby in certain circumstances.
-In this chapter I endeavour to list some of the traps into which one can fall (although when one does it is rarely an unpleasant experience), together with provisional names.
+In this chapter I list some of the traps into which one can fall (although when one does it is rarely an unpleasant experience), together with provisional nomenclature.